-Yes, the Management Company specifically considers the following principal adverse Х impact ("PAI") indicators: Carbon emission (Scope 1 + 2); GHG intensity of investee companies; Violations of UNGC principles and OECD guidelines for Multinational Enterprises; Exposure to controversial weapons (anti-personnel mines, cluster ammunitions, chemical and biological weapons).
-For government bond and supranationals: GHC intensity and Investee Countries subject to social violations.
+Yes, the Management Company specifically considers the following principal adverse impact ("PAIs") indicators as set out in annex I of the SFDR RTS: Carbon emission (Scope 1 + 2); GHG intensity of investee companies; violations of UNGC principles and OECD guidelines for Multinational Enterprises; exposure to controversial weapons (anti-personnel mines, cluster ammunitions, chemical and biological weapons).
+For government bond and supranationals: GHG intensity and investee countries subject to social violations.